-Educating Family Members and Friends About Long-Term and Late Effects l am still experiencing: Example: Fatigue
+Educating Family Members and Friends About Long-Term and Late Effects

 Once you finish cancer treatment, enter a watch-and-wait protocol, or become more comfortable managing the effects of living with a chronic blood cancer, your family and friends may assume that you will immediately feel the way you did before your cancer diagnosis.
 You may need to explain that even though you may seem okay you are still recovering or adjusting physically and/or emotionally.